 I adore the word luxury.
 I strive to live a luxurious lifestyle.
 A luxurious lifestyle has nothing to do with material possessions, though I admit I do love to shop for myself and others.
 Why others?
 Because I luxuriate in making others happy.
 I truly do.

-Today is National Thank You Note Day and I am reminded of the dozens upon dozens of thank you notes I have written over the years.
+Today is National Send a Note to a Friend Day and I am reminded of the dozens upon dozens of thank you notes and cards I have written over the years.
 Just as importantly, this day reminds me of the thank you notes I receive from others, especially notes from my grandchildren.
-The latest one arrived last week from my granddaughter, Skylar.
-When you give back you are living a luxurious life.
+When you give back, you are living a luxurious life.

 A LITTLE GIFT